sharkymark/cloudquery-hw/README.md

 # CloudQuery Hello, World!

 CloudQuery is data movement ELT software.
-You download a CLI, create source and destination configurations (e.g., Postgres to Postgres or Salesforce to Postgres)
+You download a CLI, create source and destination configurations (e.g., PostgreSQL to PostgresSQL or Salesforce to PostgreSQL)

 ## Commands